 Citizenship in American History & Government - Critical Thinking in Citizenship: Review the 11 Leadership Principles in the context of making sound and timely decisions.
-Study leadership values and ethics, including the four values that form the basis of trust in organizations, and the four temptations that leaders face.
+Study leadership values and ethics.
 Discuss ethical situations that effect behavior, standards of morality and ethical decision-making in light factors, such as laws, regulations, basic national rights, personal values and institutional pressures.